 Remember, Laos is still a developing country therefore people are generally poor or living in poverty and there is a lack of infrastructure which means roads can be dangerous and petty theft does happen.

 Vientiane is a small city with a population of just over 1 million people.
 The city maintains a sleepy chilled vibe to it.
 There is plenty of things to do in Vientiane Laos that will keep you busy for a while.

 Explore The Pha That Luang

-Pha That Luang which means ‘Great Sacred Stupa’ was first built in 1566 but it was destroyed by the Thailand invasion and it was rebuilt in 1953.
+Pha That Luang which means ‘Great Sacred Stupa’ was first built in 1566.
+Then later it was destroyed by the Thailand invasion, and it was rebuilt in 1953.